- Research Themes

 I obtained my Bachelor’s degree in Biochemistry from Vilnius University (Vilnius, LT) and Master’s in Molecular Biosciences from Heidelberg University (Heidelberg, DE), where I chose Systems Biology as my Major.
-Both following the mandatory curricula of the studies and driven by my own initiative, I have done internships in institutions like Danish Cancer Research Center (DCRC), Institute of Biotechnology of Vilnius University, or German Cancer Research Center (DKFZ) and acquired a broad spectrum of skills (both wet-lab and computational) there.
+During the BSc/MSc time I have acquired a broad spectrum of skills (both wet-lab and computational) though multiple internships in places like Danish Cancer Research Center (DCRC), Institute of Biotechnology of Vilnius University, or German Cancer Research Center (DKFZ).